lucaperyraluca/Nornir-EVE-Telnet-SSH/README.md

 # Nornir EVE Telnet/SSH Automation

-This repository contains an automation setup using [Nornir](https://nornir.readthedocs.io) to manage and configure multiple Cisco IOS devices via Telnet (initially) and SSH.
+This repository contains an automation setup using [Nornir](https://nornir.readthedocs.io) to manage and configure multiple Cisco IOS devices via Telnet.
 It is designed to work in an EVE-NG lab environment, where routers and switches are connected to a cloud interface that bridges to an Ubuntu VM running Nornir.
 I created this because I used to spend a lot of time configuring SSH on a device by device basis so I could use my other scripts that use SSH.

 ## Overview